-Associate of Applied Science Degree in Environmental Safety and Health Program Description Students will study the diverse fields of environmental sciences, safety and health, addressing such areas as biological and hazardous waste, air and water quality, domestic and industrial waste, workplace safety, energy management and recycling.
+Trades & Service Occupations ENVIRONMENTAL SAFETY AND HEALTH - Associate of Applied Science Degree in Environmental Safety and Health - Designed Skill Set in Environmental Safety and Health Compliance Program Description Students will study the diverse fields of environmental sciences, safety and health, addressing such areas as biological and hazardous waste, air and water quality, domestic and industrial waste, workplace safety, energy management and recycling.
 Classes include classroom and laboratory study.
 Degrees and Certificates Offered An associate of applied science degree is offered.
-Students who complete specific courses may receive the following training certifications: - 40-Hour Hazardous Waste Operations Training Certification - 10-Hour OSHA General Industry Training Certification - 30-Hour OSHA General Industry Training Certification - 8-Hour Confined Space Entry Training Certification - 8-Hour Red Cross Workplace First Aid/ CPR Training Certification Career and Advancement Opportunities Students are prepared for entry-level jobs in the environmental protection field and in industry as environmental health and safety technicians.
+Students who complete specific courses may receive the following training certifications: - 40-Hour Hazardous Waste Operations Training Certification - 40-Hour DOE Radiation Control Technician Training Certification - 10-Hour OSHA General Industry Training Certification - 30-Hour OSHA General Industry Training Certification - 8-Hour Confined Space Entry Training Certification - 8-Hour Red Cross Workplace First Aid/ CPR Training Certification Career and Advancement Opportunities Students are prepared for entry-level jobs in the environmental protection field and in industry as environmental health and safety technicians.
 Coursework also provides skills for upgrade/advancement for individuals currently employed with industry.
 Department of Labor projections indicate job opportunities for technicians will continue to grow.
 Special Requirements Students are required to purchase textbooks.
 Contact Information Program information is available from the program chair at (505) 224-3760, the director at (505) 224-3762 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-ENVIRONMENTAL SAFETY AND HEALTH DEGREE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
-Degree requirements = 62-63 credits

-ENG 100 or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101) MATH 100A or Accuplacer Elementary Algebra score of 72 or equivalent (for EPT 111L) MATH 100B or Accuplacer Elementary Algebra score of 81 or equivalent (for MATH 120 and recommended for BIO courses) RDG 100 or Accuplacer Reading score of 80 or equivalent (for Arts and Sciences courses) Term 1
+ENVIRONMENTAL SAFETY & HEALTH DEGREE (and Environmental Safety & Health Compliance Designed Skill Set) Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
+Degree requirements = 62-63 credits Prerequisites ENG 100 ● or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101) MATH 100A or Accuplacer Elementary Algebra score of 72 or equivalent (for EPT 111L) MATH 100B or Accuplacer Elementary Algebra score of 81 or equivalent (for MATH 120 and recommended for BIO courses) RDG 100 or Accuplacer Reading score of 80 or equivalent (for Arts and Sciences courses)